 Step 2: Once done, press and hold the Sleep/wake button again until you see the Apple logo appear.

 Uninstall unused apps

-Go through all the apps and games on your iPhone and uninstall anything that you don’t use regularly.
+Review all the apps and games on your iPhone and uninstall anything that you don’t use regularly.
 Be ruthless.
 They’re taking up space and potentially eating resources by running and updating in the background.

-Turn Siri features off
+Turn off Siri

-Siri can be very handy, but there are a couple of features that you might consider turning off to boost performance.
-Siri can automatically suggest things when you search in iOS 9 and up, but this feature can slow your iPhone down.
-To toggle it off, go to Settings > General > Spotlight Suggestions > Siri Suggestions.
+Step 1: Siri can automatically suggest resources when you search in iOS 9 and later, but this feature can slow down your iPhone.
+To toggle it off, go to Settings > Siri and Search.